Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

 where $(Y,X)$ is a new random pair following the same model as $\cD$.
-As detailed below, despite existing analyses and results on KRR in the classical setting, little is known about its predictive behavior when feature inputs are subject to prediction errors.
-In this paper, our goal is to provide a general treatment for analyzing $\cE(\wh f\circ\wh g)$, which is valid for any generic predictor $\wh g$.
-The new framework we develop for analyzing KRR is not only indispensable for handling predicted feature inputs but also improves existing analyses in the classical setting by allowing arbitrary model misspecification, requiring weaker conditions under the squared loss, and being flexible enough to accommodate other convex loss functions in \eqref{def_KRR}.
+Our main goal is to provide a general treatment for analyzing $\cE(\wh f\circ\wh g)$ that applies to any generic predictor $\wh g$.
+As detailed below, existing analyses of KRR in the classical setting cannot be used to study excess risk when the feature inputs are subject to prediction errors.
+The framework we develop is indispensable for handling predicted features and also strengthens classical results: it allows arbitrary model misspecification, requires weaker conditions under the squared loss, and flexibly accommodates other convex loss functions in \eqref{def_KRR}.
 We start by reviewing existing approaches for analyzing KRR in the classical setting.